thinkphp/computer-science-in-java/Algorithms /Search /Jumpsearch/README.md

-I can provide you with an implementation of Jump Search in Java.
 Jump Search is an efficient searching algorithm for sorted arrays, with a time complexity between linear search and binary search.